tmpfs/linkdown/doc/readme/developer.md

 ### Test

-To run the test suite:
+To run the test suite you will need to have installed java and the validator jar, see [validate](#validate).

 ```
 npm test